-Yes, you can keep your mobile number by asking your old network for a PAC code.
-You must provide this to your new network within 30 days.
+Absolutely – you can keep your mobile number.
+All you need to do is ask your old network for a PAC code, which you’ll need to provide to your new network within 30 days.

 How do I get my PAC code?

 Contact your old network for your PAC code – you can usually do this over the phone or online.
-Alternatively, you can use Ofcom’s ‘text to switch’ service – just text ‘PAC’ to 65075 to get your PAC code delivered straight to your phone.
+Alternatively, you can use Ofcom’s Text to Switch service – just text PAC to 65075 to get your PAC code sent straight to your phone.

 Once you’ve got your PAC code, you’ll need to provide it to your new network so they can transfer your number over.